 Houses should be kept at 12 – 15o C .
 Colder houses mean more chest infections and joint inflamations.
 There is much more risk of heart, stroke and respiratory diseases.
 Older people are much more vulnerable.

-Maori whanau and Pacific communities will bear greater impacts because of the rates of poverty.
+Maori whanau and Pasifika communities will bear greater impacts because of the rates of poverty.
+Over the last four years Maori family incomes fell to a median of $460 per week, and Pasifika families to $390 per week.
+European family income rose to $590 per week.

 What Can We Do